 Coding, Programming and Virtual Reality

-We are currently living in the age of technology, and every day, new developments, computational discoveries and technological advances flood our headlines and drive our world into unknown territories.
-Like Edison and Ford’s, the era we live in is defined by what we can do with our newest medium: programming and coding — it’s the greatest advancement the human race can lay claim to.
+We are living in the age of technology.
+Every day, new developments, computational discoveries and technological advances flood our headlines and drive our world into unknown territories.
+Like Edison and Ford’s, the era we live in is defined by what we can do with our newest medium: programming and coding.
+It’s the greatest advancement the human race can lay claim to.
 It’s why there’s been such a huge push towards introducing coding earlier and earlier in education.
 Just like adding woodworking and auto shop to the curriculum, programming skills are quickly becoming the most important addition to our student’s arsenals.

 Teaching Coding Through Game Development

-Which is exactly how we designed our newest enrichment camp, Blocksmith.
-Tapping into virtual- and augmented reality, Blocksmith offers students unique opportunities to learn, explore and connect people across the world.
+By tapping into virtual- and augmented reality, our Game-Based Learning collection offers students unique opportunities to learn, explore and connect.

-With the Blocksmith system, students learn how to create games and experiences for virtual/augmented reality.
-A fun and exciting journey for students and teachers alike, Blocksmith allows learning environments to create, share and experience the wide world of virtual reality.
+In Game Design, students learn how to create 3D games and VR/AR experiences.
+A fun and exciting journey for students and teachers alike, Game Design allows learning environments to create, share and experience the world of games on both desktop and VR.

-Using the Blocksmith Builder software to model objects and scenarios, students bring their creations to life through an extensive logic system.
-These games can be played immediately, or be uploaded to the cloud and download to VR/AR viewing equipment or their personal devices.
-Through the optimized workflow, it takes mere seconds for learners to try out their creations on their favorite viewing device
+Using the Blocksmith XR Builder to model objects and scenarios, students bring their creations to life through easy-to-learn software that prepares them for industry-standard tools.
+These games can be played immediately on desktop, or through a VR headset.
+It only takes seconds for learners to try out their creations on their favorite device.

 Standards of Learning